By Carla Sinclair

 About the Author:

-Carla Sinclair is a freelance writer.
+Carla Sinclair is a freelance writer and editor-in-chief of CRAFT.
 She’s written four books, including Braid Crazy, and is currently writing a novel for young adults.